 Ingredients You Will Need

 To make Instant Pot chicken breasts you really need only chicken breasts and water.
-Everything else is up to your taste and what meal idea you are planning to use with your cooked chicken breast recipe.
+Everything else is up to your taste and what you are planning to serve it with.

 - Chicken breasts: You can use boneless skinless chicken breasts, fresh or frozen.